PENDING REVISION 2024

 The primary class of estrogen used for feminizing therapy is 17-beta estradiol, which is a "bioidentical" hormone in that it is chemically identical to that from a human ovary.
 The general approach is similar to estrogen replacement in agonadal (i.e., Turner syndrome) or menopausal states, with some dosing modifications.
-17-beta estradiol (or simply estradiol) is most commonly delivered to transgender women via a transdermal patch, oral or sublingual tablet, or injection of a conjugated ester (estradiol valerate or estradiol cypionate).
+17-beta estradiol (or simply estradiol) is most commonly delivered to transgender women via a transdermal patch, oral tablet, or injection of a conjugated ester (estradiol valerate or estradiol cypionate).
 No outcome studies have been conducted on injectable estradiol valerate or cypionate, presumably due to their uncommon modern use outside of transgender care settings; due to this limited use, manufacturers have little incentive to produce this medicine, and shortages have been reported.
 Other delivery routes for estradiol such as transdermal gel or spray are formulated for the treatment of menopausal vasomotor symptoms and while convenient and effective in some transgender women, in others these routes may not be able to achieve blood levels in the physiologic female range.
 Compounded topical creams and gels also exist from specialty pharmacies; if these are to be used it is recommended that the prescriber consult with the compounding pharmacist to understand the specific details and dosing of the individual preparation.
 Compounded estradiol valerate or cypionate for injection also exists, and may be an alternative in times of shortage or more cost effective for those who must pay cash for their prescriptions.

 Conjugated equine estrogens (Premarin®) have been used in the past but are not recommended for a number of reasons, including inability to accurately measure blood levels and some suggestion of increased thrombogenicity and cardiovascular risk.[1,2] Equine estrogens are obtained from the urine of pregnant, catheterized horses; no evidence exists to suggest that these estrogens are superior to bioidentical human estradiol.
 Ethical concerns have been raised regarding the methods of production of equine estrogens.
 Ethinyl estradiol is a synthetic estrogen used in contraceptive preparations and is associated with an increased thrombotic risk.[3,4] In the context of contraception, ethinyl estradiol has more consistent and reliable cycle control and as such is better tolerated, balancing out the potentially increased risk of VTE.
 In the setting of gender affirmation there is no need for cycle or bleeding regulation, and thus the use of ethinyl estradiol and its inherent risks are not warranted (Grading: T O S).